 There are so many things I would change

-I would wish to be the keeper of time
+I would wish to be the keeper of time, to whisper

-You can change this.
-I have kept your time.
+change this because I have kept your time.

-and I give it back to you now
+in this notebook, and I give it back to you

-And I would look there, on your notebook,
+And we would look there, on your notebook,

 on its dog-eared edges and its faded cover,